MalekMansour/Killer-Invasion/websites.md

 5. Radio Station (songs)
 6. Casino (gambling website w blackjack & roulette)
 7. Spider Shop (You can buy different sorts of spiders)
+8. The Beast (to enter, you need to find the code that is hidden somewhere random on another website)
+9.